-Offers for the 2017 Bordeaux futures campaign are starting to come in.
-Today I’m going to look at four offers and share my thought process on whether I’m going to buy in on these wines or pass.
+Email offers for the 2017 Bordeaux Futures are starting to flood my inbox so we are going to begin a series examine many of these offers.
+I’ll start by looking at four offers and sharing my thought process on whether I’m going to buy in on these wines or pass.

 But first, let me explain my general approach to the 2017 vintage.